Communities

 </dev/random fooprog

-Canina‭ wrote about 1 month ago
+Canina‭ wrote 8 months ago

 You can also put the input file direction first, if that makes the overall command easier for you to parse.
 So you can write